Scotland faces travel disruption as weather warnings stay in place

 ScotRail has also noted disruption due to flooding on the line near Barrhill meaning services between Ayr and Stranraer are disrupted.

-The Scottish Environment Protection Agency (Sepa) has a flood warning in place for the Churchill Barriers causeway area which connects the main island to the island of South Ronaldsay through Burray and the islands of Lamb Holm and Glimps Holm.
+The Scottish Environment Protection Agency (Sepa) has a flood warning in place for the Churchill Barriers causeway area, Orkney, which connects the main island to the island of South Ronaldsay through Burray and the islands of Lamb Holm and Glimps Holm.

 It also has nine less severe flood alerts in place throughout various parts of Scotland.